 Many of Madison's best restaurants and shops are located in the extremely walkable downtown area.
 This is one of the best things about Madison.
 All the residential homes are no more than a couple of minutes to the downtown area.
 Dodge Field, several schools, restaurants, markets, and more are located along Main Street, which runs north and south through the center of Madison.
 Highway 24, the Columbia Turnpike, and other commuting routes as well as Interstate 287 (close to Morrison Medical Center) are no more than about five minutes from most places in Madison.

 In addition to shops and restaurants, downtown Madison also has a variety of museums and parks such as the Museum of Early Trades and Crafts, the Shakespeare Theater of New Jersey, the Mayo Performing Arts Center, Turtle Back Zoo, Paper Mill Playhouse, and Ford Mansion and Museum just to name a few.

 Madison Real Estate

 Throughout Madison, you'll find a variety of home styles and designs from luxury estate homes on several acres to beautiful Victorian and historical homes dating back over 100 years.
 With a rich history, beautiful landscape, and a wide range of home prices slightly more affordable than its neighbors, Madison makes a beautiful place to call home.
-Home prices start at about $650,000 up to $2 million with an average home price of about $950,000.
+Home prices start at about $650,000 and reach up to $2 million with an average home price of about $950,000.
 There are several newer homes but you'll primarily find older homes, refurbished historical properties, and farm-style homes.

 For more information on homes for sale in Madison NJ, contact our office below.
 We love to help you find the perfect home in Madison New Jersey or any of the surrounding communities we serve.